guianzollin/OpenGL-application-windows-api/README.md

 # OpenGL-application-windows-api
-A very simple OpenGL application in C++ language using Windows API
+A very simple OpenGL application in C++ language using Windows API with MinGW